tolgamertt/ultimate-ai/README.md

 ## Test and Run

-Run the main class on an IDE or run the following command to test and run the application;
+Run the following command to test and run the application;

 ```console
 cd ultimate-ai && mvn clean install && cd ultimate-ai-app && mvn spring-boot:run
 ```

+Or run the main class on an IDE after maven clean install(generated code is not commited.)

 ## Access